shahmirthesquid/BladeTheoryXL/README.md

 ![image](caddx_ratel_camera.png)

 ### Video Transmitter (VTX)
-200mw VTX is actually quite nice.
+Stock 200mw Spektrum VTX is actually quite nice.
 Range is very good for 200mw.
 Unfortunately you have to physically turn on the VTX button every flight.
 I am replacing this with AKK Long range 3W VTX.
 Currently waiting for it to arrive. https://www.aliexpress.com/item/1005006955054449.html